Independence and adventure on the Alaska Railroad for a young traveler.

 “Some people have big backpacks, coolers, and even their dog with them,” he added.
 I envisioned all these rustic Alaskans and backpackers traveling together and sharing their stories about the Alaskan backcountry.

 “Isn’t it expensive?”
 I asked, “Why don’t your parents drive you there?”
-Bryan explained that because he’s an Alaskan, there are some discounts, and that actually makes it cheaper.
+Bryan explained that because he’s an Alaskan, there are some discounts, making it more affordable.
 He also told me that his mom has bad vision and isn’t allowed to drive at night, and his dad drives an old truck that isn’t very reliable, so the train is the best way to get there.
 His mom packs him lunch and drops him off in the morning, and his dad picks him up at the train station in Seward in the afternoon.
 It sounded so cool to me.

 We spent the next two days in Seward on field trips to the beach to study marine invertebrates.
 We slept at Mason’s Hall, which I remember had some weird throne-type chairs but not much else.
 I spent most of the time goofing around with my usual friends.

 On the bus ride back, we sat together again and talked about what a fun time we had.
 He told me that it was cool to learn more about all the things we saw in the tide pools, but there’s way more to see there, especially on the other side of the bay where his dad lives, and on the fourth of July they have the Mount Marathon race and fireworks.
 “You should come visit me this summer!”
-He exclaimed; it sounded really fun, so, I agreed.
-So, we planned for me to visit in July as long as my parents let me.
+He exclaimed; it sounded fun, so I agreed and we planned for me to visit in July as long – as my parents let me.

 That weekend, I told my parents about the field trip, what we learned, and my new friend.
 I told them about how I wanted to visit him there this summer, and almost immediately, they told me that they were too busy to drive me to Seward.
 My mom was working nights at the grocery store, and my dad had to be on call, so he couldn’t leave Anchorage.